 Why choose Maryville University’s online communications sciences and disorders degree?

 We’re here to help you evolve and grow as a communication sciences and disorders professional — and bring your career goals within reach.
 It’s the reason we put the focus on clinical experience, case-based learning, and real-world application.

 As one of our online communication sciences and disorders students, you’ll complete clinical observations and have the opportunity to assist a speech-language pathologist or audiologist.
 You’ll also have the chance to test your clinical abilities using an innovative technology called Simucase (simulated case study).
 It’s an online program that allows you to assess speech and language disorders with virtual patients presented through avatars or videos.

 Maryville University has been empowering brave students like you since 1872.
 We’re proud of our reputation for quality academics and affordability, because it demonstrates our commitment to excellence and accessibility.
 Choose Maryville and know you’ll receive an education held to the highest possible standards — especially when it comes to speech-language pathology.

-As a seasoned speech-language pathologist and leader, Professor Schuster’s expertise spans communication sciences and disorders, language and literacy for SLP, literacy coaching, assessment, action research, educational leadership, and professional development.
-With her instruction — and the support of your faculty mentors — you can gain the knowledge and confidence to move forward in the field of communication sciences and disorders.
+With her instruction, you can gain the knowledge and confidence to move forward in the field of communication sciences and disorders.
 And we’ll be with you every step of the way.
 Let’s be brave together.